-The Province is a shareholder of Hydro One with approximately 47.2% ownership at December 31, 2022.
-The IESO, OPG, Ontario Electricity Financial Corporation (OEFC), and the OEB are related parties to Hydro One because they are controlled or significantly influenced by the Ministry of Energy.
+The Province is a shareholder of Hydro One with approximately 47.1% ownership at December 31, 2023.
+The IESO, OPG, Ontario Electricity Financial Corporation (OEFC), and the OEB are related parties to Hydro One because they are controlled or significantly influenced by the Ministry.
 OCN LP is a joint-venture limited partnership between a subsidiary of Hydro One and OPG.
-The following is a summary of the Company's related party transactions during the years ended December 31, 2022 and 2021:
+The following is a summary of the Company's related party transactions during the years ended December 31, 2023 and 2022: